INTO-CPS-Association/DTaaS/servers/lib/DOCKER.md

 # Overview

-The **libms microservice** is a simplified file manager providing graphQL API.
+The **lib microservice** is a simplified file manager which serves files from local file system or public git repositories.
+It is possible to

-It has two features:
+* Upload and download files from web browser

-* provide a listing of directory contents.
+* Query available files and download them using GraphQL API
-* transfer a file to user.
+* Clone public git repositories and serve them as local files

 ## Use in Docker Environment